microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 #### Strengths

-The final summary will have more context of orignal document
+The final summary will have more context of orignal document as each chunk will have the sumamry of previous chunk

 #### Limitations

-The processing will be slow as compared to parelle cunk proceesing
+The processing will be slow as compared to parelle chunk proceesing

 ---